gaehlerm/SoftwareEngineering/README.md

 ## Building blocks of DDD

 // I really need to look at this again.
-Especially the part with all the IDs is not yet clear to me. https://youtu.be/jnutb5Z4wyg
+Especially the part with all the IDs is not yet clear to me. [https://youtu.be/jnutb5Z4wyg], see my question on stackoverflow: [https://stackoverflow.com/questions/77425208/when-do-you-use-entities-value-objects-and-aggregates-ddd]

 // what are entities, etc. used for?

-In the book Domain-Driven Design, Eric Evans also introduced terms as entities, value objects and aggregates.
+In the book Domain-Driven Design, Eric Evans also introduced terms as entities, services, value objects and aggregates.
 These are different models to distinguish between different objects with different properties.
 Generally the building blocks of a domain-driven design are implemented in object oriented design.
 In most cases this is the easiest choice to model the functionality of the building blocks.
 However, other programming paradigms may be chosen as well.

+I'd like to remark that you don't have to implement everything with entities, value objects, etc. the way it is explained here.
+It should be just regarded as some different way to think about how to structure your code.

 ### Entities